 A project to develop digital collection, storage and distribution strategies for multimedia anthropological information from the Himalayan region

 The Digital Himalaya project was designed by Alan Macfarlane and Mark Turin as a strategy for archiving and making available ethnographic materials from the Himalayan region.
 Based at the Department of Social Anthropology at the University of Cambridge, the project was established in December 2000.
 From 2002 to 2005, the project moved to the Department of Anthropology at Cornell University and began its collaboration with the University of Virginia.
-As of July 2014, the project is in the process of relocating to the University of British Columbia, Vancouver, Canada, and is engaged in a long term collaboration with Sichuan University.
+From July 2014, the project has relocated to the University of British Columbia, Vancouver, Canada, and is engaged in a long term collaboration with Sichuan University.